Fast and fluffy Instant Pot baked potatoes recipe! Step by step instructions to make baked potatoes in the Instant Pot and get crispy skin.

 First, you'll want to make sure your potatoes are scrubbed and cleaned well.
 Russet potato skin can hold a lot of dirt, and if you don't scrub them well, you will be able to taste it.
 A 6-quart Instant Pot will hold about 4 medium russet potatoes.
 Be sure that the potatoes are all roughly the same size so they cook evenly.

-I used a 6-quart Instant Pot and it took 12 minutes to come up to pressure.
+We use a 6-quart Instant Pot and it takes 12 minutes to come up to pressure.
 After cooking for 15 minutes, let the pressure naturally release for 10 minutes, then manually release the rest of the pressure.
 Open the lid and your potatoes will be baked to perfection!